Privileged Access Management Features

 While the Access Manager provides centralized access, the Session Manager provides real-time monitoring of your privileged users to prevent and detect suspicious activity.
-It records sessions in real time and uses optical character recognition (OCR) technology so your security team can search through metadata during investigations rather than spending hours watching footage.
+It records sessions in real-time and uses optical character recognition (OCR) technology so your security team can search through metadata during investigations rather than spending hours watching the footage.

 Monitor all privileged user actions in real time.

 This central PAM component manages and limits user access to pre-determined applications, programs, and critical information.
 Limiting employee access to only the tools they need to complete their job is a security best practice, and utilizing a Session Manager can significantly simplify enforcement of that practice.

 Session Manager PAM Features:

 - Real-time monitoring, alerting, and control systems: Security teams can monitor all privileged users’ actions in real-time and get instantly alerted when suspicious activity occurs.
 If strange activity is occurring, then the Session Manager can even terminate the sessions automatically.
 Plus, for even more control, the Session Manager allows administrators to block specific actions for specific users.